At UN, Trump to face questions about Iran, Ukraine, allies | CBC News

 At UN, Trump to face questions about Iran, Ukraine, allies

-Faced with growing tumult at home and abroad, U.S. President Donald Trump heads into his three-day visit to the United Nations this week hoping to lean on strained alliances while fending off questions about whether he sought foreign help to damage a political rival.
+Faced with growing tumult at home and abroad, U.S. President Donald Trump began his three-day visit to the United Nations Monday hoping to lean on strained alliances while fending off questions about whether he sought foreign help to damage a political rival.

 Trump's latest UN trip comes after nearly three years of an "America First" foreign policy that has unsettled allies and shredded multinational pacts.